RushikeshGholap/Smart-Local-Guide/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, distribute, or modify this code under the terms of the license.

 ---

-**Thank you** for visiting our repository!
-We look forward to collaborating with you to make **Smart Local Guide** a powerful and user-friendly local recommender system.
-If you have any questions, please open an issue or contact one of our team members.